songweicn/nix-inside-config/README.md

 git push
 ```

-Every commit should represent an intentional configuration change.
+Every commit should represent an intentional configuration change, not application runtime state.

 ---